Phu1237/vscode-vs-browser/README.md

 ### [2.1.0] BREAKING CHANGES VERSION

 - `Add`: Add show update change setting to Show "New version changes" after the updated
 - `Refactor`: Refactor source code.
-Change some setting name so it may not get your old setting
+Change some setting names so it may not get your old setting
 - `Fix`: Not start with old URL after reopening VS Code
 - `Fix`: Auto reload after duration time not working correctly

 ### [2.0.11]

 - Local Proxy Server: It's working more correctly now.
 Please give it a try
-- Fix: Localhost website now work even if Proxy Mode is enabled
+- Fix: Localhost website now works even if Proxy Mode is enabled
-- Fix: Url on Address bar now correct with current page
+- Fix: Url on the Address bar now correct with the current page
 - Fix: The state of your old session will be restored after reopening VS Code

 ### [2.0.8]

-- `Local Proxy server`: Add `forceLocation`(Some website redirect the user with some weird status code (eg. 400), so you can bypass the status code and keep redirecting the user to the correct URL)
+- `Local Proxy server`: Add `forceLocation`(Some websites redirect the user with some weird status code (eg. 400), so you can bypass the status code and keep redirecting the user to the correct URL)

 ### [2.0.6]

-- Fix `reload.autoReloadEnabled` name (`reload.autoReloadenabled` => `reload.autoReloadEnabled`)
+- Fix the `reload.autoReloadEnabled` name (`reload.autoReloadenabled` => `reload.autoReloadEnabled`)
 - Fix `location` undefined

 ### [2.0.3]

-- `Local Proxy server`: Update `location` depend on header location not just status code
+- `Local Proxy server`: Update `location` depends on header location not just status code
 - `Local Proxy server`: Add `Cookie domain rewrite`

 ### [2.0.1]